withuno/identity/api/README.md

 Note, adding `--release` to turn on optimizations will speed things up significantly.
 However, you'll trade the nice colored logs for production friendly structured JSON data instead.

-By default, the server uses the filesystem as it's backing store.
+By default, the server uses the filesystem as its backing store.
 Upon startup, the server will create some data directories for storing vautls, sessions, mailboxes, nonces, etc.
 If you'd prefer, you can point the server at anything that speaks S3.